thenewmona/GWG-memoryGame/CONTRIBUTING.md

 Had a 1 x 1 session with Carlos Finn, and he walked me through my issues that I had with the timer.
 Gave me some hints on how to get my modal working Merged my timer brach into the master brach

+9/2/2018
+Recieved more assistance from Carlos with my modal popup issues, please refer to comments

+9/4/2018
+With help from Danny Smith, was finally able to get my timer. major typos was the issues.
+Also had some HTML issues with closing tags